-This case study was written by the Catalytic Capital Consortium (C3), an investment, learning, and market development initiative by the MacArthur Foundation, Rockefeller Foundation, and Omidyar Network bringing together leading impact investors to encourage greater impact and use of catalytic capital.
+This case study was written by the Catalytic Capital Consortium (C3), an investment, learning, and market development initiative led by the MacArthur Foundation, Rockefeller Foundation, and Omidyar Network, which brings together leading impact investors to encourage greater impact and the use of catalytic capital.

 Creating Over 9,000 New Jobs

 Now known as SJF Ventures, the firm has raised more than $260 million through four commercial investment funds.
-It has financed over 60 companies that have created more than 9,000 new jobs, with a particular focus on underserved communities and quality jobs, and helped mitigate more than 2.4 million metric tons of CO2, while generating returns that are at or above venture capital benchmarks.
+It has financed more than 60 companies, which have created in excess of 9,000 new jobs, particularly in underserved communities, and helped mitigate more than 2.4 million metric tons of CO2, while generating returns that are at or above venture capital benchmarks.

 Catalytic Capital Investment